Project GO for ROTC Students

 - Students are expected to have taken the equivalent of four semesters (12 credits) of the same critical language to be eligible for the study abroad program.

 - UT students can complete their language requirement in one year - students new to the language chosen, enroll in the Project GO Academic Year Program and take intensive (6-hour) language classes in the Fall and Spring semesters.
 They receive additional support from a graduate student mentor , which is paid for by the program.

-- All eligible ROTC students (UT and non-UT) can apply to participate in a Project GO Summer Program abroad, consisting of 8-weeks in Russia and Ukraine, Morocco or Turkey, and includes language courses and a rich cultural program.
+- All eligible ROTC students (UT and non-UT) can apply to participate in a Project GO Summer Program abroad, consisting of 8-weeks in Russia or Morocco, and includes language courses and a rich cultural program.

 - Students gain proficiency in one of three State Department-defined “strategic” languages.

 - Students new to the language should achieve a third-year equivalency by the end of the summer of participation.